djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 As a mobile app user, I want to create a new text post so I can share my thoughts with the community.

 **Acceptance Criteria:**
-- Post composer accessible via prominent FAB (floating action button) in feed
+- Post composer accessible on top of feed
 - Composer screen includes:
-  - Clear header indicating "New Post" or "Create Post"
+  - Clear header indicating "Create Post"
   - Text input field with appropriate placeholder text
-  - Channel/circle selector to choose where to post
+  - Channel/circle selector to choose where to post (if posting from circle feed, then this is hidden)
   - Post button (disabled until text entered)
   - Close/cancel button to exit composer
 - Text input supports: